ldtteam/MinecoloniesWiki/source/items/buildingtool.md

 - Decorations- In here are several structures considered decorations that you can use, and any of your own scans in this folder (to organize them as decorations).
 - My Schematics- In this category, you will see all the scans you have made with the <a href="../../source/items/scantool">scan tool</a>.
 If you haven't made any, this category will not show up.

-**Middle Drop Down:** This is where you will see the different designs and styles of the buildings available (ranging from dwarven to asian, dark oak to spacewars).
+**Middle Drop Down:** This is where you will see the different designs and styles of the buildings available (ranging from dwarven to asian, dark oak, and spacewars, and everything in between).

 **Right Drop Down:** Here you will be able to see the individual schematics, depending on what you chose: